 Tenants in rent stabilized or rent controlled apartments need to know their rights.
 Landlords are always looking for ways to deregulate your apartment.

 We help Tenants with:

 - Non-Primary residence proceedings

 - Lease buyouts

 - Alteration proceedings

 - Civil litigation of landlord-tenant disputes

-What Is Rent Stabilization?
+What is Rent Stabilization?

 Rent stabilization is a type of rent regulation in New York City that protects tenants from sharp increases in their rent.
-Landlords who own apartments that are subject to rent stabilization can only raise rent according the percentage increases that Rent Guidelines Board (RGB) allows.
+Landlords who own apartments that are subject to rent stabilization can only raise rent according to the percentage increases that the Rent Guidelines Board (RGB) allows.
 Rent stabilization also gives tenants the right to renew their lease in most situations.
 Today, about 1 million New York City apartments are subject to rent stabilization.